abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

   - If the service is not found in the injector, Angular looks for the service in the parent injector, and so on, until it finds the service or reaches the root injector
 - Angular uses the `@Injectable` decorator to mark the class as a service, which tells Angular that this class can be injected into other components
 - Angular uses the `providedIn` property to provide the service in the root module, so that it can be used in the whole application
+  - we can also provide the service in the module or component level, but it's not recommended anymore because it's not tree-shakable and creates multiple instances of the service class
+  - **✅ the recommended way is to use `providedIn: 'root'` to provide the service in the root module, or not to specify the `providedIn` property and add the service in the `[providers] array in the module` to provide the service in the module's components**
 - When we inject the service in the component, Angular looks for the service in the `[providers] array in the component` and creates an instance of the service class **(if it doesn't exist)**, or uses the existing instance if it does exist
 - Angular uses `Hierarchical Dependency Injection` system